 The Blue arrows show the original intent of the US Constitution and the Senates relationship with the state legislature.
 The US Senate was to represent the 50 states with each Senator beholding to their state's legislature for their appointment.
 Doing so places a natural term limit in place, depending on how the state legislature changes when it becomes time for senate reappointment.
 The Red arrow shows that the state legislatures have been cut out of the process as a result of the 17th Amendment.
 Thereby asking the question, does the 10th amendment have any force?
-Additionally, party affiliation and campaign war chests for senators can be a thing of the past.
+Additionally, party affiliation and campaign war chests for senators can be a thing of the past in.

 Decisions and Control:

 Are the decisions made by a Senator in the State's best interest or in the Senator's best interest to get re-elected?
 By removing the state legislatures from the process, the same process is used by the Senators that is used by the House of Representatives, straight elections.
 Unfunded mandates are the result.
 States now have to pick up certain costs mandated by the Federal Government that most state legislatures would have been against (hence Senate would have voted down) but now must be worked into the state budget...
 Did the US Senate vote these mandates in to help their state or help themselves get re-elected by giving something away?
 Remember, there is no such thing as a free lunch, someone has to pay for it!
 The same thing can be said for housing, food and phones.
 Did Senators vote to give things away to drive their re-election???
 Yes they did!!!